youcefjd/Meteorite-Project-Phase-2/README.md

 6. Can you make a scatterplot?
 7. Can you make a time-series plot?

-#### The visualization process can be found on a separate .py file.
+#### The visualization process can be found on a separate Jupyter Notebook file.
 Along with an explanation on a pdf file.